joeri-juramento/juramento_tech.security/research/authentication/2022-03_Passwordless-login-Pain.md

 # The Pain Towards Passwordless*

-Passwords... they have always been a challenge.
+Passwords… they have always been a challenge.
 For the IT professional, as well as your aunt.
-I've never met anyone who didn't struggle with this.
-Even experts using the newest technologies can still get themselves in a bind. - This article shows how new technically-impressive solutions still can have suboptimal outcomes for the end-users.
+I’ve never met anyone who didn’t struggle with this.
+Even experts using the newest technologies can still get themselves in a bind.

+This article shows how new technically-impressive solutions still can have suboptimal outcomes for the end-users.

 ### Ever experienced issues with passwords?

 The following graph demonstrates such a loop and is a simple preview for the rest of the article:

-1. Like many users, soon or later you will have too many password to remember.
+1. Like many users, soon or later you will have too many passwords to remember.
-1. The chaos will have negative side effects.
+2. The chaos will have negative side effects.
-1. Organisation can be achieved in different ways, among them, by use of a Password Vault.
+3. Organisation can be achieved in different ways, among them, by use of a Password Vault.
-1. An techy or even Organisation might enforce Passwordless Security Keys for their users.
+4. A techy or even Organisation might enforce Passwordless Security Keys for their users.
-1. Different contexts could be loaded on the same key, but that is not without risk.
+5. Different contexts could be loaded on the same key, but that is not without risk.
 Multiple Keys might be used.
 Either because newer ones can do a new trick, or because a new contexts is clean to setup on a separate key.

 ```mermaid
 graph TD